 All sexually active women should get tested each year.
 It's even more important for women under 25 and males 16-18 years to be tested.
 It can make women unable to get pregnant.
 It can harm newborn babies of infected mothers.
 Most people with Chlamydia have no symptoms.
 Your doctor can give you a test for Chlamydia.
-The test is fast, easy, and painless.
+The test is fast, easy and painless.
 You can be tested through a simple urine test.

 Chlamydia is treated with antibiotics.
 Talk to your doctor about this important test.
-Expedited Partner Therapy is important, and services can be provided by your doctor at your local health department.
-For more information please refer to pages 13 and 14.
+Expedited Partner Therapy (refer to pages 12-13) is important, and services can be provided by your doctor at your local health department.
 Your partner should also get tested and treated if necessary.
 To prevent Chlamydia, use a condom every time you have sex.

-Remember, you can see your OB-GYN Provider for an Annual Exam without a referral!
+Remember, you can see your OB/GYN Provider for routine OB/GYN services without a referral!